danielabar/meblog/src/markdown/rails-console-like-environment-for-plain-ruby.md

 Now if you make any changes to application code, rather than being forced to exit and run `irb` again, running `reload!` will refresh the code loaded in memory.

 <aside class="markdown-aside">
-This is just the beginning of what can be done with `.irbrc`.
+This is just the beginning of what can be done with <code>.irbrc</code>.
 It supports defining custom commands, setting up debugging tools, tweaking history behavior, and much more.
 While it's beyond the scope of this post to cover everything, you can explore further in the <a class="markdown-link" href="https://ruby.github.io/irb/#label-Configure+IRB">IRB documentation</a>.
 </aside>

 ## Optional Bin Script